 A. The insulation value is R19 (R13 with 2x4 walls) which may save a few bucks on your utility bills.
 The problem is that it costs more to build so your house payment goes up as well.

-IRC code (International) requires 2x6 exterior walls also, many other cold weather areas are making this a requirement as well.
-If your building in a mean-temperature envirenment then it's probably a really good idea to do the 2x6.
+IRC code (International) requires 2x6 exterior walls.
+Many other cold weather areas are making this a requirement as well (check with your building department for requirements).

 A. This method costs from 10% to 25% more to build at this time but has an R-Value of about 20.
 And since styrofoam is said to last a million years by environmentalists it makes good sense to build houses with it.
 As this method gets more and more popular, the costs are likely to drop as well.